API Reference

 Some endpoints support expanding related data.
 Use the expand query parameter:

-$curl "https://api.paymentkit.com/api/customers/cus_prod_abc123?expand=custom_fields" \
+$curl "https://app.paymentkit.com/api/customers/cus_prod_abc123?expand=custom_fields" \

 > -H "Authorization: Bearer st_prod_your_secret_token"